 It promises a reduction in motorway congestion through fewer hold-ups caused by accidents and fewer road works.

-The technology, which uses simple underground Thermal Banks to store solar energy collected via the asphalt road surface into useable power, could make a significant contribution to reducing global warming by cutting fossil fuel use.
+The technology, which uses underground Thermal Banks to store solar energy collected via the Asphalt Solar Collector in the road surface into usable power, could make a significant contribution to reducing global warming by cutting fossil fuel use.
 It can also extend the life of roads by reducing peak summer temperatures and increasing low winter temperatures at the road surface.

 Highways Agency trials, project managed by TRL Limited on a section of road next to the M1 motorway at Toddington Services, Bedfordshire, will last two years.